 When their behavior causes their parent’s or caregiver’s anxiety to increase, a child’s distress is multiplied.
 This shared distress may seem to grow larger as focus directly on behavior management takes up more and more space in the parent-child relationship.

 Next time you think someone is doing something for attention, think about the role the behavior is serving.
 What might it be saying?
-How might it be an attempt to access the resources the person needs in order to function?
+How might it be an attempt to access the resources the person needs to function?

 Dealing with Attention-Seeking Behavior When You Aren’t the Parent

 Often, for those of us on the outer edge of someone’s life, it can be easy to take on a mindset of “that person doesn’t have it so bad” or “aren’t that troubled.”
 These automatic judgments create less tolerance within us for empathically handling the attention-seeking behavior of a student, friend, etc.

 You can balance support and self-care by offering only as much support as you can offer freely, and setting boundaries for when you are being asked for more than you can give.
 (Your irritation here is a clue: learn to pay attention when irritation rises to locate your personal boundaries).

 When you reach your limit, you can say something like, “It sounds like you are struggling.
 I care about you, but I don’t have the skills to help.
 You mentioned wanting to (use x resource/see a therapist/etc.) and I think that’s a great idea.
 Can I help you connect with that?”
 The crisis text line is a fantastic resource when you can’t support someone but want them to have skilled support.